FISHERY RULES

 https://www.gov.uk/guidance/regional-rod-fishing-byelaws-north-west-region

-Members should notify other members of their intention to fish on Isel or Dunthwaite on a particular day or set of days via the WFA Whatsapp messaging portal.
+Members should notify other members of their intention to fish on Isel or Dunthwaite on a particular day or set of days by booking via the WFA WhatsApp messaging portal.
 For any member not registered on this portal, they may contact any member of the Committee by phone or text and they will post a message for them.
+To book and reserve a beat the notification should be posted on the WhatsApp Group no later than the day before arrival.
+The WhatsApp Group will also be used to notify you of BGFA’s intention to fish one of their allocated beats, so please refer to this before commencing fishing.

-(i) A beat rota is issued to all members which is also shared with our partners, Bowland Game (BGFA), and we may only fish the beat that is allocated to us on any particular day.
+(i) A beat rota is issued to all members which is also shared with our partners, Bowland Game (BGFA).

 ISEL FISHING RULES